thinkofmia/Task-Meister-Website/README.md

 # Task-Meister
 Work involving Joomla-cms.
-It comes with 4 themes and a custom-made recommender engine.
+It comes with a template (has 4 themes) and a custom-made recommender engine.

 Check our website at: https://iwant2study.org/taskmeisterx/index.php/